Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Introduction

 Instead, in the present paper we decided to avoid step (2) of this strategy and to base our arguments on a beautiful theorem due to M.\,B.\,Landstad \cite{Lad} which gives an intrinsic characterization of crossed products.
 We feel that this makes the argument more elementary and gives deeper insight into the matters treated here.
 In fact, we could now avoid completely going out from the purely Hilbert space setting (in particular, forget about the step (1) above), but this does not seem to us a natural attitude and we finally decided to adopt a median approach.

 It is remarkable that $\rc(X)$ as defined in (\ref{eq:01}) is precisely the crossed product $\cc(X)\rtimes X$.
-Initially, this fact was proved by direct methods in the case $X=\mbr^n$ in \cite{DaG2} (because of this Theorem 4.1 from \cite{GI*} was stated only for $X=\mbr^n$).
+Initially, this fact was proved by direct methods in the case $X=\mbr^n$ in \cite{DaG2} (because of this Corollary 4.2 from \cite{GI*} was stated only for $X=\mbr^n$).
 The general case follows in fact immediately from Landstad's theorem.

 We make now some comments concerning other papers with goals similar to ours.
 We note first that, in the particular case $X=\mbz^n$, Rabinovich, Roch and Silberman \cite{RRS} discovered Theorem \ref{th:intro} before us and proved it with no $C^*$-algebra techniques (in Remark \ref{re:gog} we explain why (\ref{eq:disc}) is just their algebra of ``band dominated operators'').
 It seems that they realized the fact that their algebra in the case $X=\mbz$ is a crossed product only in \cite{RRR} (this fact is a particular case of \cite[Theorem 4.1]{GI0}).
 In \cite{RRS} and in subsequent works \cite{Rab,RRS,RRS2} (see also \cite{RRS2} for references to earlier papers) these authors use a discretization technique in order to treat perturbations of pseudo-differential operators in $L^2(\mbr^n)$.
 They get relations like (\ref{eq:introo}) and show that in some situations the union is already closed.
+Moreover, in Chapter 7 of \cite{RRS2} they present an abstract version of their approach (in particular they consider groups more general than $\mbz^n$) which seems to us complementary to our approach and relevant in contexts like that of \cite{Gol}.
 We learned about these works quite recently thanks to a correspondence with Barry Simon who sent us a copy of the paper \cite{Rab}; this explains why the above references were not included in our previous works on this topic.